tr0lczyk/Solution/README.md

 Tic Tac Toe App
 ===================================

-First interpretation of the tic tac toe game - made in Android Studio with Java and XML.
-Basic functionalities were implemented as well as the AlertDialog on the game restart.
+tic tac toe game for two players on one device.
+There could be a win or a tie.
+When one of the players wins, AlertDialog is displayed asking if the user wants to reset the game or not.
+Also the game can be reset at any time during with a restart game button.